2018 Geneva Motor Show preview: Something for everyone

 The folks at Aston Martin are giving the new Vantage its global auto show debut at Geneva as well as pulling the wraps off of the new World Endurance Championship GTE Vantage race car.
 We're also expecting to see the DB11 Volante and Coupe together in the same place at the same time for the first time.
 Aston has also hinted at a surprise debut for Geneva which we think might be the DBX.

 The big news from Ingolstadt comes in the form of the company's new A6 midsize sedan.
-The A6 is supposedly being built on a new platform, offering weight savings and improved handling over the outgoing model.
-Word around the schoolyard is that Audi may have some some production electrified E-Tron models on hand for selective drives off-site, though they're not expected to make an appearance at the show itself.
+The A6 is being built on a new platform, offering weight savings and improved handling over the outgoing model.
+Word around the schoolyard is that Audi may have some some production electrified E-Tron models on hand for selective drives off-site, but were not sure if we can expect them to make an appearance at the show itself.

 Bentley

 Bentley is debuting expanded powertrain choices for its hottest seller, the Bentayga, at Geneva this year.
-We're expecting to see the Porsche-based hybrid electric variant that packs a 2.9-liter V6 and electric motor that join forces to produce 462 horsepower.
+We're expecting to see the hybrid electric variant that packs a 3.0-liter V6 and electric motor that join forces to produce 462 horsepower.
 The new Bentayga V8 will also be on display.

 We're expecting to finally lay eyes on the next-generation BMW Z4 at the show this year.
 This car is part of an agreement between the Bavarian brand and Toyota to co-develop sports cars -- you'll see it on the Toyota stand as some sort of Supra-shaped wonder.
 The Z4 is most likely to come with the standard array of BMW powertrain options in four and six-cylinder flavors and we're also expecting the car to have a cloth top instead of the current Z's folding hardtop.
 We also know that the X4 will be making its debut in Geneva, adding to BMW's lineup of sport utility coupes.